 Without marketing tools such as Google Analytics, you will never know which are the marketing campaigns that generate customers to you.

-The possibilities are endless, but what we want to do here is to deliver useful content, product or services to our targeted audience on a surgical approach.
+The possibilities are endless, but what we want to do here is to deliver useful content, product or services to our targeted audience using a surgical approach.

 Re-branding via website redesign can be costly.
-If you are looking to redesign your website, we recommend doing it properly in a single go.
+If you are looking for website design services, we recommend doing it properly in one single take.

 What do you think?
 Let us know in the comment section below.